nagolyhprum/polylingual/README.md

 # polylingual
 Write code once, reuse it anywhere

-A simple programming api that allows you write javascript code.
+A simple programming api that allows you write javascript code in order to generate code in other languages.

 ```js